PeterByun/duoai-frontend/README.md

 # League-Frontend

 The front-end application of DUO AI.

 ---

-# To start the dev server
+# How to start the dev server

 1. Install Node.js on your machine.
 [Download link](https://nodejs.org/en/)

 2. Run below commands in the root directory of the project where README.md is located.

 ```
 npm install
 npm run start